euroscipy/euroscipy_proceedings/papers/antonia_tugores/tugores.rst

 The primary member receives all the write/insert connections while secondaries replicate from the primary asynchronously with a delay of milliseconds and can receive read orders.
 Even that data replication uses much more space that the one really needed, it ensures high availability and increases read capacity.
-Apart from that, a good practice, is to configure one of the secondary computers of each replica set with a predefined replication delay time and use it as backup.
+Apart from that, a good practice is to configure one of the secondary computers of each replica set with a predefined replication delay time and use it as backup.
 The standard MongoDB configuration hides the backup computer from clients so that it can not be used for searches to prevent searching in a non up to date data set.